rydland/autolif/README.md

 4. Browse to a previously-exported profile (VoiceAttack profile files have the extention of .vap).
 5. Select the profile and click, 'Open'.
 6. Your profile is now imported.
+7. Execute scripts/commands by pressing the hotkeys for corresponding features.